NsdHSO/.github/CODE_OF_CONDUCT.md

 # Black Code of Conduct
 Our Commitment
-At Black, we are dedicated to fostering an environment that is inclusive, respectful, and free from harassment.
+At NsdHSO, we are dedicated to fostering an environment that is inclusive, respectful, and free from harassment.
 We value the contributions of every individual and strive to create a welcoming community for all, irrespective of:

 * Age
 * Physical ability